A-agal/DGE_analysis_DESQ2/Section 2: Count Normalisation.md

 ---

-title: "Count normalization with DESeq2"
+## Learning Objectives : "Count normalization with DESeq2"
-## Learning Objectives

 * Explore different types of normalization methods
 * Become familiar with the `DESeqDataSet` object